atgenomix/deepvariant-on-spark/README.md

 ## Disclaimer

 *   This is not an official Atgenomix product.
-*   To utilize the official product with full experience, please contact ATgenomix (info@atgenomix.com).
+*   To utilize the official product with full experience, please contact Atgenomix (info@atgenomix.com).